reuse-city/lab/prototypes/e-i/README.md

 For prototyping purposes, mock-ups of a workbench version of E-I can be constructed:

 - With an articulated arm, a NFC sensor + arduino, and a screen showing a local website (perhaps running off a Raspbery Pi).
 NFC tags are added to pre-selected products.
 - With an articulated arm, a Raspberry Pi with a camera and screen, and computer vision software to recognise predefined objects (different colors, maybe).
+Here's a start on its shape in [a workbench setup](https://www.youtube.com/watch?v=VU87-ANYerk.
 Can [teachable machine](https://teachablemachine.withgoogle.com/) be used perhaps?
 - With an articulated arm, a Raspberry Pi with camera, screen, microphone and speaker.
 The user can interact with E-I both via the camera and voice commands / feedback.

 The goal with E-I at this point is not to develop a functional product, but rather to experiment with speculative use cases in order to discuss how  technologies might help interested parties reuse a larger proportion of materials that are currently discarded or kept out of use.
 Other points of discussion are what would the implications of such technologies be in terms of use, privacy, health and safety, policy and economy.